pcmarts/Collab-Room-Telegram-App/docs/telegram/notification-fixes.md

 - All callback button interactions now work properly with correct field references
 - Fallback behavior implemented for missing role information

+## Previous Fix - Production Environment Mismatch (July 14, 2025)

+### Problem
+Collaboration requests were failing in production due to Telegram bot environment mismatch, causing "chat not found" errors when sending notifications.

+### Root Cause
+The system was switching between test bot (`TELEGRAM_TEST_BOT_TOKEN`) and production bot (`TELEGRAM_BOT_TOKEN`) based on `NODE_ENV`, but users were registered with the production bot.
+When the development environment used the test bot token, it couldn't send notifications to users who had only interacted with the production bot.

+### Solution
+1. **Simplified bot token selection**: Always use `TELEGRAM_BOT_TOKEN` for all notifications regardless of environment
+2. **Removed fallback system**: Eliminated complex dual-bot logic that caused confusion
+3. **Enhanced logging**: Added comprehensive environment detection and bot selection logging
+4. **Consistent behavior**: Ensured all notifications use the same bot users registered with

+### Verification
+- Test notifications now succeed in development environment using production bot
+- Real collaboration requests work correctly with proper notification delivery
+- Enhanced logging shows bot selection and environment detection
+- Eliminated "chat not found" errors caused by environment mismatch

 ## Previous Fix - Route Definition Issue (July 13, 2025)

 ### Problem